Shamit187/ObsidianNotes/InformationTheory/Cauchy Distribution.md

 $$
 Which means, if you sample a lot of numbers, it keeps diverging! if we cannot calculate mean, we also cannot calculate variance

+It is long tail distribution, means, we can always get very large values!